snakuzzo/openconnect-client/README.md

 # Openconnect client

-This is an openconnect client (latest version) based on Ubuntu 22.04 official image and official openconnect repository This client works on Linux, but it doesn't on Windows and macOS because it needs `network: host` to change routing.
-You can create your container using my image or build your own image starting from Dockerfile
+This is an openconnect client (latest version) based on Ubuntu 22.04 official image and official openconnect repository This client works on Linux, but it doesn't on Windows and macOS because it needs `network: host` to change routing You can create your container using my image or build your own image starting from Dockerfile

 ## Using image

 If you want to use ready image you have to know there are some mandatory environment variables:

 - SERVER -> VPN server ip/fqdn
 - USERNAME -> your username
 - PASSWORD -> your password
 - PROTOCOL -> (nc/pulse/gp/f5/fortinet/array).
 In my case I use nc.